mpflynnx/c-programming/docs/meters-to-feet-conversion.md

 ## Meters to Feet conversion program

-Now we know about `While loops` and `For loops` we can start to create useful programs.
+Now we know about `While loops`, `Do While loops` and `For loops` we can start to create useful programs.

-We can use the `While loops` to request and validate inputs from the user.
+We can use `Do While loops` to request and validate inputs from the user.
 We can use `For loops` to work on the inputs provided.

 Here is a program that will convert Meters to Feet and display a conversion table to the user.